 - visit Our Sites and apply for a prepaid product;

 - start an application for a prepaid product but fail to complete it;

 - make enquiries or raise concerns with our customer service team;

-We will also collect information about you if you get in touch through one of our external partners (for instance, if you apply for a job vacancy using a third party provider, such as a recruitment agency or Lever, our Applicant Tracking System).
+We will also collect information about you if you get in touch through one of our external partners (for instance, if you apply for a job vacancy using a third party provider, such as a recruitment agency or our HR tool).

 In order to understand more about you and to verify your identity, we may supplement and combine the personal information that we collect from you with other categories of data obtained from other sources.